acbsp/bonafide.guru/en/contents.rst

 *diksha-gurus*?
 Are they ALL *siddha-purushas*? *Maha-bhagavatas*?
 Representatives of Krishna?
 Will each of them *bring us to the spiritual world*?
 And if not!
 Then why is *such* *guru* needed?
-"Simple fashion?" as Srila Prabhupada says.
+"Simple fashion?" as |SP| says.
 By the way, let us say few words on fashion.
 Nowadays it’s very much in fashion to become a guru: prestige, glory, mastery and money!
 Nice "guru-business".